microsoft/pxt/docs/language.md

-# PXT Language Subset
+# PXT Language: Static TypeScript

-PXT programs are written in a subset of [TypeScript](https://www.typescriptlang.org).
+PXT programs are written in a subset of [TypeScript](https://www.typescriptlang.org) called Static TypeScript.
 TypeScript itself is a superset of JavaScript, and many PXT programs, especially at the beginner's level, are also just plain JavaScript.